-Front cover: Rachel Lampkin, Professional Teaching Fellow at the School of Nursing and Master of Nursing graduate.

 Our postgraduate programmes 4 - 5

 Early postgraduate study

 Masters study 7 - 8

 Doctoral study 9

 Course descriptions 10 - 13

 Mental Health and Addiction 14 - 15

 Child and Youth Health 16 - 17

 Palliative Care 18

-Educational Pathway for Registered Nurse Designated Prescriber 19
+Educational pathway for Registered Nurse Designated prescriber 19

-Educational Pathway for Nurse Practitioner 20
+Educational pathway for Nurse Practitioner 20 - 21

 How to apply 22 - 24

 Helpful information Awards, scholarships and grants External funding Resources for Postgraduate Nursing students 25

-Schedules and prescriptions 2025 27
+Course schedules 2026 27

 Privacy: The University of Auckland undertakes to collect, store, use and disclose your information in accordance with the provisions of the Privacy Act 2020.
 Further details of how the University handles your information are set out in a brochure available from your local Student Hub or you could phone us on 0800 61 62 63.

 Disclaimer: Although every reasonable effort is made to ensure accuracy, the information in this document is provided only as a general guide for students and is subject to alteration.
 All students enrolling at the University of Auckland must consult its official document, the current Calendar of the University of Auckland, to ensure that they are aware of and comply with all regulations, requirements and policies.

-Publication date: July 2024
+Publication date: June 2025

 Our programmes have been developed to enhance nursing practice and focus on the improvement of patient outcomes and the health of all New Zealanders.

 Find out more auckland.ac.nz/fmhs/son

 Our postgraduate programmes

-Postgraduate study enables you to deepen your understanding, develop specialist skills and knowledge, follow your passion for research, stand out in a competitive job market or change careers.
+Postgraduate study enables you to deepen your understanding, develop specialist skills and knowledge, follow your passion for research, stand out in a competitive job market, or change careers.
 We offer a wide range of postgraduate nursing programmes to help you reach your goals.
 Below is a flow chart of possible pathways for your postgraduate nursing study.

-MNurs Eligibility Note: If you are interested in the MNurs but do not have the required GPA (B average), please contact the School of Nursing to explore your options.
-Email: postgradnursing@auckland.ac.nz
+Master of Nursing (MNurs) eligibility Note: If you are interested in the MNurs but do not have the required GPA (B average), please contact the School of Nursing to explore your options. postgradnursing@auckland.ac.nz

-Entry and progression requirements For entry into any postgraduate nursing programme, you must: - have either completed an appropriate undergraduate degree or hold a professional nursing qualification - hold nursing registration - hold a current New Zealand practising certificate - have had recent clinical nursing experience Generally, initial enrolment is into Postgraduate Certificate in Health Sciences (PGCertHSc).
-On completion of the PGCertHSc, you may apply to have the certificate issued and graduate, or explore further study and enrol in the PGDipHSc.
+Entry and progression requirements For entry into any postgraduate nursing programme, you must: - have either completed an appropriate undergraduate degree or hold a professional nursing qualification - hold nursing registration - hold a current New Zealand practising certificate, and - have recent clinical nursing experience.
+Generally, initial enrolment is into Postgraduate Certificate in Health Sciences (PGCertHSc).
+On completion of the PGCertHSc, you may apply to have the certificate issued and graduate, or explore further study and enrol in the Postgraduate Diploma in Health Sciences (PGDipHSc).
 Upon completion of the PGDipHSc, you may apply to have the qualification awarded and graduate.
-If you meet the entry GPA (5.0/B average) for Masters study, you can apply for either the MNurs or MHSc.
+If you meet the entry GPA (5.0/B average) for Masters study, you can apply for the MNurs.
 Completion times Most of our postgraduate students complete their studies part-time due to work and other commitments.
-It is wise to take note of completion and progression requirement timeframes and seek advice from the School of Nursing to ensure you can meet University regulatory requirements.
+It is wise to take note of completion and progression requirement timeframes and seek advice from the School of Nursing to ensure you can meet the University regulatory requirements.
 If you have a need to complete your postgraduate study in a full-time capacity, please contact the School of Nursing.
-Credit points 120 credit points at Waipapa Taumata Rau | The University of Auckland equates to a fulltime academic year.
+Credit points At Waipapa Taumata Rau, University of Auckland, 120 credit points equates to a fulltime academic year.
 One full-time semester is, therefore, 60 points.
 Postgraduate courses in the school are usually 30 points.
-Credit transfer This information will be of interest to all nurses who have undertaken postgraduate study at other universities, including NETP programmes, and who wish to continue their studies at Waipapa Taumata Rau | The University of Auckland.
+Credit transfer This information is for nurses who have undertaken postgraduate study at other universities, including NETP programmes, and wish to continue their studies at Waipapa Taumata Rau, University of Auckland.
 Our current regulations state that: